What Is Wage Garnishment?

 Do Not Ignore Debt Or Payment Plans

 It goes without saying that debt doesn’t go away by ignoring it.
-While the stress of mounting debt is undeniable, by ignoring your debts it can actually make it much much worse.
+While the stress of mounting debt is undeniable, ignoring your debts it can actually make it much worse.
 There are a number of steps that you can take to avoid wage garnishment, which we will discuss below.

 Act early to avoid getting your wage garnished.
 At the very least, a reduced payment plan may be worked out by contacting your creditors.
 If you were proactive and have opted to set up a payment plan with your creditor, the courts or IRS, then good on you!
 Arietta Law strongly recommends that you stay on-top of these installments to avoid wage garnishment.